Star Trek II was the first movie I ever saw at home. I must have been about five years old.

 Today I saw the new Star Trek: Into Darkness.

-Of course it brought back all kinds of memories and anticipations, especially since the screenwriters went out of their way to include echoes from the narrative world of Captain Kirk that even the most casual fans would pick up on.
+Of course it brought back all kinds of memories.
+All the more so since the screenwriters went out of their way to include echoes from the narrative world of Captain Kirk.
+They did it very well because I’m sure even the most casual fans would pick up on them.

 In fact, it was kind of like a recovered memory exercise, especially since the film connects to memorization in several ways.